skylitelabs/SLLCircularSlider/README.md

 ####maximumValue:(float) - Default 100.0f

-With EFCircularSlider, the currentValue increases as you drag the slider clockwise.
+With SLLCircularSlider, the currentValue increases as you drag the slider clockwise.
 Therefore, when the slider is just to the left of the very top position, it will approach (but never reach) this.

 You can set the maximum value with: